Whilst the form of the cup is important, so's the bottom.

 Decoration is one of those things i've struggled with for quite some time.
 It's a difficult thing to get right, but it's fundamental to the success of your pots!!

 Originally I thought colour might be the answer, whack a bit of a colour on, and it's decorated.
 For me this didn't work.
 Aesthetically I like things to be simple.
-Colour just
+Colour just made everything look busy and ugly.
+And it was difficult to see how the colour actually related to the pot.
+It always seemed like a very poor after thought.

 The problem was that throwing, for me, is about the form, so I had to find something that complements the form rather than detracts from it.